To be one is to reject the other

 This polarization has continued even throughout my college experience, where any mention of political beliefs is met with either vehement agreement or intense rejection.
 Even in the politically homogenous city of Los Angeles and in the bubble of a university campus, political conversation is frequently avoided.
-This is not to say that clubs, organizations and movements alike do not successfully discuss, argue and posit their political beliefs.
-Rather, without certainty of an individual’s political beliefs and opinions, there is a noticeable safety in refraining from such conversations altogether.
+This is not to say that clubs, organizations, and movements alike successfully discuss, argue, and posit their political beliefs.
+Rather, without the certainty of an individual’s political beliefs and opinions, there is a noticeable safety in refraining from such conversation altogether.

 Social media remains an enduring and persistent threat to any attempts at slowing the rise of political polarization among younger generations.
 If anyone or anything is to blame, social media must be first and foremost considered.
-The way platforms like Twitter and Instagram have played a role in widening the divide between political parties in America is unprecedented.
-Individuals on both sides of the aisle are able to quickly post their opinions and attitudes on social media, whether or not the posts are informative, accusatory or contentious.
+The way platforms like Twitter, Instagram, and TikTok have played a role in widening the divide between political parties in America is unprecedented.
+Individuals on both sides of the aisle are able to quickly post their opinions and attitudes on social media, whether or not the posts are informative, accusatory, or contentious.
 But this is nothing new.
-In today’s world, what’s new is the way elected officials take jabs at one another via these platforms.
+In today’s world, what’s new is the way elected officials take jabs at one other via these platforms.
 Such strikes provide a dangerous example to individuals of all ages who see it as justification to do the same.

 Political polarization is not just an issue that affects those with political aspirations or ambitions.
 It affects all of us.
 For a number of reasons, political polarization presents a noticeable threat to this country, particularly to its emerging youth:

-Polarization creates homogeneity- Individuals of both parties are likely to exhibit partisan behavior in their personal lives; they are more likely to have friends and prefer communities of like-minded people.
-Within a group, members feel more pressure to conform in their beliefs and actions, which makes internal dissent and diversity less likely (groupthink).
+3.)
+Polarization creates homogeneity.
+Individuals of both parties are likely to exhibit partisan behavior in their personal lives; they are more likely to have friends and prefer communities of like-minded people.
+Within a group, members feel more pressure to conform to their beliefs and actions, which makes internal dissent and diversity less likely (groupthink, ethnocentrism, etc).

-Polarization damages democracy- Both internal and external perceptions of America have been radically changed by a polarized population.
+4.)
+Polarization damages democracy.
+Both internal and external perceptions of America have been radically changed by a polarized population.
 In recent years, politicians have been quick to call their opponents immoral or corrupt, creating “us” and “them” camps- essentially in-groups and out-groups in society.
-For this reason, followers of an incumbent leader are much more likely to tolerate authoritarian or illiberal behavior to keep their leader in power.
-This undermines the fundamental meaning of a democracy.
+For this reason, followers of an incumbent leader are much more likely to tolerate authoritarian or illiberal behavior to keep their leader in power (Trump supporters).
+This undermines the fundamental meaning of democracy.

 Regardless, it is clear that strengthening the two-party system we currently have is not going to reduce polarization.
 Then what's the answer?
 Is the creation of a viable third party or centrist movement a solution?
 Is polarization strictly a national problem?
 Have Americans reached a consensus on any issues?
 Many of these questions remain unanswered.
 Some organizations have some ideas about this conundrum: to read more, visit uniteamerica.org.
-Please research your candidates and elected officials now, and in the upcoming 2020 election.
+Please research your candidates and elected officials, now and in the upcoming 2020 election.
 If voting by mail, please submit your votes by October 20.